iphyer/data-science-from-scratch_zh/chapters/Chapter_05_Statistics.md

 x = [-2, -1, 0, 1, 2]
 y = [2, 1,0,1,2]
 ```
+then x and y have zero correlation.
+But they certainly have a relationship—each ele‐ ment of y equals the absolute value of the corresponding element of x.
+What they
 ## Correlation and Causation
 ## For Further Exploration